Fonsi20/REACT--FullStackProyect/README.md

 ## Before launching the project

 First of all you need to install [Nodejs](https://nodejs.org/es/download/) for making the server and [Mongodb](https://www.mongodb.com/download-center/community) for the DDBB.
-Install the mongoDB Community Server and launch it.
+Install the mongoDB Community Server and launch it.<br>
+Don't worry about the tables and the DDBB, the project create it automatically.

 ## Launch the Server

-Enter in.<br>
+Enter in
 **\fullstack_app\client\backend**
-And with this code
+and with this code
 ### `node .\server.js`
 you can launch the server.